 Midsumma Pride March

-Midsumma Pride March by J Forsyth
+Midsumma Pride March photos by Suzanne Balding

 Parade, pride and party come together once a year in Melbourne's iconic march celebrating solidarity in gender and sexuality diversity.
 A chance to tie up your bootlaces or throw on your heels, and join the spectacular act of unity that is Midsumma Pride March.
 Whether you join the fanfare by foot or by wheel, with workmates or with family, with friends or with lovers, as ally or as queer, Midsumma Pride March is for you.

 Midsumma Pride March is a community celebration where our many communities, and our allies, can all come together to celebrate who we are and what we've achieved.
-The Accessible Viewing Area will be operating as usual, though with appropriate COVIDSafe practices in place.
+The Accessible Viewing Area will be operating as usual, with appropriate COVIDSafe practices in place.

 There are accessible drop-off areas for both marchers and those watching - see below for details.
 Note though that the accessible drop-off area for those watching is only available until 10:30am, and there will be extensive road closures in the precinct - see Midsumma Pride March - Getting There for details of the road closures.